-It looks like this year the French jeweler will once again resurrect its gorgeous Cartier Crash line of luxury watches with a twist in the most literal meaning of the expression.
-First introduced around half a century ago as a kind of homage to one of their London branch top managers who died in a car crash, the timekeeper looks like it was half-melted and deformed in fire.
+This year the French jeweler will once again resurrect its gorgeous Cartier Crash line of luxury watches with a twist in the most literal meaning of the expression.
+First introduced half a century ago as a kind of homage to one of their London branch top managers who died in a car crash, the timekeeper looks like it was half-melted and deformed in fire.

 Well, the magical “Paris” toponym is now replaced with a lot more prestigious “Swiss Made” combination, but the shape and relative size of the numerals, the traditional sword-shaped hour and minute hands, and even the winding crown that looks like Monomakh’s Cap, is basically the same.

 Still, the new iteration of the watch looks a lot more refined thanks to the dozens of diamonds that adorn its rather thin bezel, as well as the multi-link bracelet totaling at whole 621 precious stones with a total weight of 6.42 carats!
 Of course, there will also be a more subdued version of the Crash featuring a less expensive (and, also, less dazzling) bracelet made either from rose or white gold.
 As for the horological part of this beautiful trinket, it is rather briefly said to be equipped with a manually-wound mechanical caliber, which is built on just 18 jewels.
 I dare to assume that the movement in question is the same Cartier caliber 8970 MC mechanism that powered the aforementioned Tank Folle model*.